Virginia K-12 HVAC Requirements

 • A certified testing, adjusting, and balancing (TAB) technician

-• A Master HVAC Licensed technician (DPOR)
+• A master HVAC licensed technician (DPOR)

-• A mechanical engineer
+• A licensed mechanical engineer

 • An industrial hygienist certified by the American Board of Industrial Hygiene